ApacheTech-Nuget-Packages/VintageStory.Gantry/src/Gantry/README.md

     Authors = new[] { "ApacheTech Solutions" })];
 ```

  6. Package all required `.dll` files within your mod archive, from the output directory, when you run your mod.
+    For best results, use your preferred IL weaving tool to trim, and merge assemblies into a single `.dll` file.
+    My personal recommendation is `SmartAssembly`, but `ILWeave`, or `DotNet Reactor` work well, as well.

 ## **Support the Author:**